ESW-Software-Dev/Leftover-Food-Solutions/README.md

 # Leftover Food Solutions

+This project is run by ESW Cornell's Software Development Subteam.
+The goal of this project is to implement a web application that will streamline the distribution of leftover food on Cornell's campus.
+The team is using the MERN tech stack to implement this site.

 ## Set Up
 1. Clone this repository via git clone in the terminal
 2. cd to the directory of the cloned repository base folder.